UofT-DSI/sampling/03_instructional_team/markdown_slides/01_probability_intro_slides.md

 - ⚠️ A **probability distribution** is a statistical function that describes the probabilities of all possible events in an outcome space. ⚠️
 - Distributions can be **discrete** (if the outcome space is distinct events, like rolling a die) or **continuous** (if the outcome space is a range of values, like choosing any real number between 1 and 10).
-- Some features of interests for distributions may be their mean, variance, mode, skew, etc.
+- Some features of interest for distributions may be their mean, variance, mode, skew, etc.

 ---